-However, a consumer’s capacity to meet revised payment obligations is important –failure to pay sufficient regard to affordability could leave a variation open to challenge as unjust: see s76 of the National Credit Code.
+However, a consumer's capacity to meet revised payment obligations is important – if a credit provider fails to give sufficient regard to affordability, the variation could be challenged as unjust: see section 76 of the National Credit Code.

 How can the credit provider verify a consumer's financial situation over the weekend to assess the suitability of a loan?